Spend your fall, winter, or spring in Morocco: Is Morocco a good snowbird location?

 - Fragrance smelling: Snowbirds can get to visit flower gardens across Morocco and enjoy smelling different amazing fragrances.

-- Food tasting: In experiencing Morocco, snowbirds can explore with their taste buds.
+- Food tasting: Snowbirds can explore Morocco with their taste buds.
 Restaurants offer both iconic local dishes and international meals.
 Some of the iconic dishes are Tajine, Tangia, Zaalouk, Baklara, Ragout, Shawarma, etc.

 - Stroll through Aït Benhaddou: Aït Benhaddou is a traditional fortified pre-Saharan village made of a group of buildings surrounded by high defensive walls.

-- Explore the market scene: While in Morocco, snowbirds can take the opportunity to explore the country's bustling markets.
-You can easily find a souvenir to take back home, everything else you might need and also so much that you won't be needing.
+- Explore the market scene: While in Morocco, snowbirds can explore the country's bustling markets.
+You can easily find a souvenir to take back home, everything else you might need, and so much that you won't need.

-- Visit Museums: Snowbirds can visit a great number of museums that focus on different aspects of Morocco.
-With its Berber, Arabic, and French backgrounds, a visit to the museum would be an interesting activity for Snowbirds in Morocco looking to enjoy their stay.
+- Visit Museums: Snowbirds can visit many museums that focus on different aspects of Morocco.
+With its Berber, Arabic, and French backgrounds, visiting the museum would be an interesting activity for Snowbirds in Morocco looking to enjoy their stay.

 Shopping + Restaurants.
 Are they open in the fall, winter, or spring?